-On Mr. Yang
+On Mr. Hodge

-Without suggesting a premature judgment on the appropriateness of the force used in this particular incident, today's presentation will include details from an officerinvolved shooting incident that ended tragically, claiming the life of 31-year-old Zhanyuan Yang.
-I'd like to express my deepest condolences to Mr. Yang's surviving family members for the tragedy they've experienced.
+Without suggesting a premature judgment on the appropriateness of the force used in this incident, today's presentation will include details from an officer-involved shooting incident that resulted in the death of 50-year-old Peter Hodge.

 In the San Francisco Police Department, we recognize that our sworn duty as law enforcement officers imposes no more solemn obligation on us than to honor and respect the sanctity of human life.
 We also know that, as police officers, we are sometimes required to use force - including deadly force, at times - in the performance of our duties.